Dark Side? Who me?

 Whenever you find yourself inwardly cringing at your own thoughts or actions, there is a lesson to be learned.

-I have to admit ever now and then I am shocked by my dark side.
+I have to admit every now and then I am shocked by my dark side.
 It can be well…dark.

 Thankfully though this dark side happens very rarely and when it does I take the time to learn from it.
 As unpleasant as it is, I examine what is causing such a negative thought or feeling.
 Instead of running away or pretending it doesn’t exist, I dig into it and have a good look around.